Cause and Cure of Eating Disorders

 Viewing the development of eating disorders through the lens of Neurobiology creates difficulty in determining whether brain differences are the cause or result of having an eating disorder.
 Whether brain alterations are the result of “trait” (pre-existing features) versus “scar” (results of eating disorders on the brain and brain activity) remain unanswered.
 There is agreement among researchers and clinicians that being severely malnourished can cause changes to the brain.
 Brain scans have shown that many of these changes do return to normal after a person’s neutron and weight stabilizes.
 Perhaps, this leans more toward brain scarring versus trait based.

 The Psychology of Eating Disorders

-Needless to say, there are countless references in my Blog posts which address the psychological issues of eating disorders.
+Needless to say, there are countless references in my blog posts which address the psychological issues of eating disorders.
 See, “Mending the Eating Disorder Fence: Neither this Nor That.”
-(June 28, 2016. psychologytoday.com) Most clinicians and researchers agree that eating disorders are and shall remain Psychological disorders with co-occuring conditions.
+(June 28, 2016. psychologytoday.com) Most clinicians and researchers agree that eating disorders are and shall remain Psychological disorders with co-occurring conditions.

 Psychological theories regarding the causes and contributions to the development of eating disorders include intra-psychic, familial, relational, cultural and social.
 These include:

 Interpersonal: H.S.
 Sullivan

 Attachment Theory: Bowlby